-Search engines today program their spider robots to recognize deceptive website practices used to gain better ranking in search engines.
+Search engines today program their spiders to recognize deceptive website practices used to gain better ranking in search engines.

-Some of the more well-known practices are, door-way pages, keyword spamming, link spamming, duplicate sites/content, as well as many other deceptive practices used to gain better ranking.
+Some of the more well-known tricks are, door-way pages, keyword spamming, link spamming, duplicate sites/content, as well as many other deceptive practices used to gain better ranking.

-Search engines want to provide their customers with valid, concise information regarding a topic, and will often penalize or ban websites that do use Black-hat Tricks.
+Search engines want to provide their customers with valid, concise information regarding a topic, and will often penalize or ban websites that use Black-Hat Tricks.

-Therefore, sites that use "natural & organic optimization" and simply provide lots of in-depth information and content, are going to get the better ranking in the long-run.
+Therefore, sites that use "natural & organic optimization" and provide relevant, in-depth information, and content are going to receive better ranking in the long-run.

 Summarizing the Basics